EL Program Administrator

 The Powell County School District is committed to meeting the needs of every student.
-The primary goal of the district's English as a Second Language Program (ESL) is to assist students in becoming English proficient in reading, writing, speaking, and listening to the English language as quickly as possible.
+The primary goal of the district's English as a Second Language Program (EL) is to assist students in becoming English proficient in reading, writing, speaking, and listening to the English language as quickly as possible.

 Classroom newsletters and notes from teachers are translated into the students native language to ensure parents have knowledge of activites in the classroom and how to assist their children in the educational process.

 Also, our program provides translation to doctor visits; offices and other local community agencies as needed for the children and parents of our EL students.

 For more information regarding EL, please contact Debbi Rose, EL Coordinator or Krystal Torres EL Assistant at 663-3300.